basant2231/emailtask/README.md

 The final piece of the puzzle was connecting the UI to the `MailController`.
 I linked all the buttons and text fields to the corresponding methods and variables in the controller.
 I used GetX's `Obx` widgets to make the UI reactive.
 This means that when a user adds an attachment, for example, the screen updates automatically without any extra work.
 It makes for a really smooth user experience.

 Overall, I'm happy with how this architecture turned out.
 It's secure, self-contained, and thanks to the MVC pattern, the clear separation of concerns makes it easy to understand and build upon in the future.

+### Important Note for Android Builds
+For the app to be able to connect to the internet and send emails on a release build for Android, it's crucial to add the internet permission to the `AndroidManifest.xml` file.
+I've already taken care of this by adding the